ruuda/blog/posts/a-reasonable-configuration-language.md

 my configuration problems with the least amount of effort, then I can set my taste aside — I’ll get used to it.
-But for a personal project that I spend my free time on, I enjoy exploring a tool that is exactly what _I_ want to have.
+But for a personal project that I spend my free time on, I enjoy exploring ideas that form exactly the tool that _I_ want to have.

 So that’s how it started,
 as a toy project.